wqucapstoneG29/spyvix/README.md

 ## 2. Theoretical Framework
 The literature surrounding short term trading is immense and varied.
-We reviewed articles and papers, particularly with regard to keywords and key works done in the area we are exploring.
-We will look at contributions in the literature on the use of sentiment proxies as an indicator and their contribution to the literature.
+We reviewed articles and papers, particularly with regard to keywords and key works done in the area.
+We looked at contributions in the literature on the use of sentiment proxies as an indicator and their contribution to the literature.
 Things we looked at:
    1. Understanding the relationship between market sentiment, VIX and